BestTimesToVisit.com Logo

 safety

-Grenada is generally a safe island, but it's always wise to be aware of your surroundings, especially in crowded areas like the market in St. George's or at night.
-Avoid displaying expensive jewelry or large amounts of cash, and secure your valuables in your hotel safe.
-Stick to well-lit areas when walking after dark.
+Grenada is generally a safe destination, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas or at night.
+Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit paths when walking after dark.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.